Did GEICO add a driver to your policy you never authorized?

 Find out if it happened to you

-Find your most recent GEICO declarations page or renewal notice, in the mail or in your online account or the app.
+Find your most recent GEICO declarations page or renewal notice, in the mail or in your online account.

 Send it to us